Who were the Mongols?

-In 1276 AD, when the Mongols invaded and took over China, they had already been ruling a large empire for about fifty years.
-Their empire stretched from India and Russia to northern China and Korea.
-In 1276 the Mongols captured the Sung capital at Hangzhou, and by 1279 the Mongols controlled all of China and Korea.
+In 1276 the Mongols captured the Song capital at Hangzhou, and by 1279 the Mongols controlled all of China and Korea.
 Kublai Khan, the Mongol leader, moved the capital of the Mongol empire from Karakorum in Central Asia to Beijing, China.
 In 1271, when he was 56, Kublai Khan declared himself emperor of China.
 His daughter married a Korean prince.

 On the other hand, the Yuan Dynasty emperors did promote a lot of trade over the Silk Road, and China became richer as a result.
 The Mongols also used tax policy to promote growing cotton for clothing, and under the Yuan Dynasty most Chinese people switched from wearing hemp clothing to wearing cotton, which was cheaper and cooler in the summer.